brentk/Kwerry/readme.markdown

 //Display the number of book records: echo count( $books ) . " books found:\n";

+//display the title of the first/current record: echo $books->title . "\n";

-//and iterate through all books, outputing the title: foreach( $books as $book ) {
+//iterate through all books, outputing the title: foreach( $books as $book ) {
 	echo $book->title . "\n";
 }